All Episodes

 Visa overstays drive me absolutely mad.

-Certified that he was a citizen to get this job in Iowa, for which he presented apparently a social security card and uh form testifying.
+Certified that he was a citizen to get this job in Iowa, for which he presented apparently a social security card and a forum testified to identity theft or something.

 That's illegal to possess if you're not legally in the country at all.

-His voter registration remained active even though he was moving to other states, but they become inactive.
+His voter registration remained active, even though he was moving to other states, but it became inactive.

-But hold on, uh, Blake and Steve, I was told that illegals don't make it.
+Blake and Steve, I was told that illegals don't reliably informed.

-The state board of elections in Maryland is obstructing efforts by the Department of Justice to like investigate this because of like the same state nonsense.
+The state board of elections in Maryland is obstructing efforts by the Department of Justice to investigate this because of the same state nonsense.

 It's showing how corrupt and ridiculous system is.

-We actually basically have to say blue states, especially are in like a sustained systematic effort to engage in like immigration fraud and engage in voter fraud.
+We actually basically have to say blue states, especially are in a sustained systematic effort to engage in immigration fraud and engage in voter fraud.

 Yes.

-So not only are you contributing to the problem, you're insisting that it can that it continue.
+So not only are you contributing to the problem, you're insisting that it continues.

-And and I've heard a lot of people say, well, how could this have happened?
+And I've heard a lot of people say, well, how could this have happened?

 How did he pass any kind of screening?

-You have to understand, and this kind of ties in in a way with what Pete Heggseth announced this morning, right?
+You have to understand, and this kind of ties in in a way with what Pete Heckseth announced this morning, right?

-We're we're gonna actually do war here now.
+We're going to actually do war here now.

-We're we're gonna have warriors now and not social engineering.
+We're going to have warriors now and not social engineering.

-It's just the there's a you know, I like to say on my show, Andrew, that worldview is destiny, and no one can rise above their own worldview.
+It's just there's a, you know, I like to say on my show, Andrew, that worldview is destiny and no one can rise above their own worldview.

 They did vetting according to their worldview.